LGV Rhin-Rhône: Western branch

-The western branch consists of the crossing of Dijon, where a new station is to be built, the connection to the Paris-Marseille line near Montbard and the connection with the LGV Sud-Est at the Pasilly-Aisy junction.
-This branch will speed up connections with the Île-de-France region.
+A western branch would consist of the crossing of Dijon, where a new station would be built, the connection to the Paris-Marseille line near Montbard and the connection with the LGV Sud-Est at the Pasilly-Aisy junction.
+This branch would speed up connections with the Île-de-France region.

 Southern branch

 In 2009, the regional planning procedure for the 150 km long south branch was launched.
-Seven routes have been put up for discussion by the developer Réseau ferré de France, who favours a route parallel to the A 39 motorway, at an estimated cost of €3 billion.
+Seven routes were put up for discussion by the developer Réseau ferré de France, who favoured a route parallel to the A 39 motorway, at an estimated cost of €3 billion.

 History

 The first phase of the eastern branch runs 140 km of the 190 km planned length, connecting Villers-les-Pots (east of Dijon) to Petit-Croix (southeast of Belfort), was officially opened by President Nicolas Sarkozy on 8 September 2011, with passenger services starting on 11 December 2011.

 The eastern branch is used by TGV trains operated by SNCF.
-It will become a key link in both the north–south and east–west transport corridors.
+It was to become a key link in both the north–south and east–west transport corridors.
 The line carries regional, national, and intra-European traffic.
 Mulhouse provides connection to Basel, Switzerland, and then to southwestern Germany and north-western Switzerland.

 Finance

 The financing agreement for the first phase of the eastern branch was signed on 28 February 2006.
 The estimated cost of the first section of the eastern branch is 2.312 billion euros, shared between many organisations.

-The largest contributors of funds are the Government of France (€751 million), the maintainer of the French rail network RFF (€642 million) and the European Union (€200 million).
+The largest contributors of funds were the Government of France (€751 million), the maintainer of the French rail network RFF (€642 million) and the European Union (€200 million).
 Significant funding also came from the three regions of France that the line travels through: Franche-Comté (€316 million), Alsace (€206 million) and Burgundy (€131 million).
 A further €66 million was funded by the Government of Switzerland.

 Construction

 Preparatory works began in 2005, and construction officially started on 3 July 2006 with a ceremony in Les Magny, Haute-Saône.
 Actual construction of the first section started north of Besançon on 7 August 2006.

 Réseau Ferré de France appointed French engineering and consulting companies Setec and Egis to build the line.
-The construction of the Eastern branch was divided into two sections :